To cookie settings Main content Main navigation

 As a professor, Dr Sui Lin Goei conducts research on the design of inclusive learning environments.
 She also works as a university lecturer at the VU and at LEARN!
 Learning Sciences.

-Judith van Helvert-Beugels
+Dr. Judith van Helvert-Beugels, professor

 Judith van Helvert-Beugels is professor in Family Businesses at Windesheim University of Applied Sciences since June 2021.

-Dr Liesbeth Hermans, professor
+Dr. Liesbeth Hermans, professor

 Dr. Liesbeth Hermans researches the effects of constructive journalism on the public, on the news and on professional practice in general.